CDCgov/ixa-epi-isolation/docs/natural_history_manager.md

 | 2 | 0.15 | 0.0 | GenerationIntervalCDF | 0.1 |
 | ... | ... | ... | ... | ... |

-The `index` is a unique identifier that marks a distinct sample of the natural history parameters.
-Agents are assigned an index when infectious, and this is stored in the person property `NaturalHistoryIndex`.
-In this example, `index = 0` describes the infection of an individual who has a symptomatic infection because they have incubation period and time to symptom improvement values in their parameter set whereas `index = 1` describes the infection of an individual who is asymptomatic because symptom-associated parameters are not present in their natural history parameter set.
-This schema allows for describing different types of infections in a single input file.
-The `weight` column describes the weight with which to sample that particular infection archetype in the model.
-To add new parameters -- for instance, the viral load -- add a row (or rows if the parameter varies in time) for each `index` value for which this parameter is relevant to the input CSV.
+This CSV contains the values of all natural history parameters that the natural history manager knows about.
+Parameters are specified by an index, the same index that an agent is assigned (proportional to the specified weight) when their natural history parameters are queried.
+Grouping parameters by indeces allows for implicit correlations and dependencies between parameters.
+For instance, in this example `index = 0` describes the infection of an individual who has a symptomatic infection because they have an incubation period and time to symptom improvement.
+Both are required to specify a symptomatic infection.
+Likewise, the generation interval CDF for this person can be specific to them being a symptomatic individual.
+Implicitly, all values of a parameter for a given index represent a joint sample from the data generation process for the natural history of infectious agents.
+On the other hand, the agent who is assigned `index = 1` has an asymptomatic infection because these parameters are not present in their parameter set.
+Therefore, this input schema allows for describing different types of infections in a single file.
+Simultaneously, the `weight` column allows for each of the different infection types to be sampled proportional to their occurrence in observational data (or even for this quantity to be calibrated).
+To add new parameters -- for instance, the viral load -- add a row (or rows if the parameter varies in time) for each `index` value for which this parameter is relevant (i.e., infection type) to the input CSV.

 This input structure has two implications for time-varying parameters.
 First, there may be multiple parameters that vary over time, but they do not need to have values at the same time (for instance, the viral load and generation interval CDF for the same `index` could have samples at different time).
 Second, a time-varying parameter may have different time values across different `index`s.
-We use linear interpolation to estimate the value of a time-varying parameter at a continuous time value in the model from the samples provided at discrete times in the input CSV.
+Despite this variety in types of inputs, all parameters can be stored and queried the same through the natural history manager and by using the `NaturalHistoryParameterValue` trait.

-## Application to isolation guidance

-To model isolation guidance at the community level, we need to:
+## Application to isolation guidance at the community level

-1. Read natural history parameters for symptomatic agents including the generation interval distribution, symptom onset time, symptom improvement time, and viral load over time.
-2. When an agent becomes infected, assign a natural history parameter set that consists of a generation interval, symptom onset time, symptom improvement time, and viral load.
-This parameter set should be a joint posterior sample from the Stan model, so that all parameters are related, meaning that the generation interval distribution is associated with particular values of the symptom onset time and improvement time.
+For our model of isolation guidance, we apply the natural history manager and the functionality provided by it as follows:

+1. We have samples of an agent's generation interval over time, an associated symptom improvement time, viral load over time, and antigen positivity over time.
+We can use values from the literature to produce consistent estimates of an individual's incubation period given their other natural history parameters.
+We want to read all of these parameters in, maintaining their correlations to each other, so that when an agent becomes infected, they are assigned a natural history parameter set that specifies all of these values.
-3. We tested different generation intervals in our isolation guidance modeling, so we should be able to easily swap between generation intervals in our ABM to examine how assumptions about infectiousness over time change our results.
+    - We tested various different assumptions about the functional form of the generation interval in our modeling, and we would like to do the same in our agent-based model.
+We only have to change the parameter values in the input CSV to achieve this.
-3. (For the current guidance) Label individuals as isolating while they are experiencing symptoms, and have their infectiousness and contacts changed accordingly.
-Label individuals as in post-isolation precautions for five days after their symptoms improve, and have their infectiousness and contacts changed accordingly.
-4. (For the previous guidance) Simulate individuals getting a COVID test when they first start experiencing symptoms with test positivity as a function of their viral load.

-The structure described in this natural history manager enables each of these requirements.
+2. We need to use the values of the natural history parameters for an agent in not only scheduling their infectious attempts but changing their clinical symptoms.
+We query their incubation period and symptom improvement time natural history parameters and get their values for use in the model module that manages clinical symptoms.
+3. For modeling the previous guidance, we need to query an agent's probability of testing positive at the time when their symptoms appear.

+The generic nature of how we manage, store, and query natural history parameters both through the `ContextNaturalHistoryExt` trait extension on `Context` and the `NaturalHistoryParameterValue` trait directly enable these required features.